EXCLUSIVE-Exxon revives sale of stake in giant Azeri oilfield

 FACTBOX-Exxon steps up assets sales with sweeping $25 bln plan. nL8N2814T6

-(Additional reporting by Wilda Asmarini in Jakarta, Margarita Antidze in Tbilisi, Gary McWilliams in Houston, Nidhi Verma in New Delhi; Editing by Bernadette Baum)
+(Additional reporting by Wilda Asmarini in Jakarta, Margarita Antidze in Tbilisi, Gary McWilliams in Houston, Nidhi Verma in New Delhi; Muyu Xu in Beijing; Editing by Bernadette Baum)

 ((ron.bousso@thomsonreuters.com; +44 (0) 2075422161; Reuters Messaging: ron.bousso.reuters.com@reuters.net))